Everest Base Camp Trek with Helicopter Return Cost

 Cost Includes

-- Domestic flight from Kathmandu to Lukla
+- Domestic air ticket from Kathmandu or Manthali to Lukla

 Cost Excludes